Connect with Tom

-- Twenty-four exciting years as major thought leader at Gartner, Inc. Two years as global head of Gartner research
+- Twenty-four exciting years as a major thought leader at Gartner, Inc. Two years as global head of Gartner research

-- Continuously reinventing myself and my thinking to deliver provocative insights to thousands of clients worldwide while stimulating hundreds of people inside Gartner to improve their game.
+- Continuously reinventing myself and my thinking to deliver provocative insights to thousands of clients worldwide while stimulating several hundreds of people inside Gartner to improve their game.

 - Among many contributions: I created entirely new research areas (such as Gartner’s AI coverage and network computing), drove change in the industry and among its consumers, created new research methodologies and, for the last 13 years, ran an internal disruptive innovation program.
 GVP and Gartner Fellow.

 Brain sciences (biological constraints on learning) were my early passion, a background that equipped me with the skills I needed to master the world of IT as well as much of the new world of AI

 - More than 16,000 private client advisory conversations

 - 900 publications

 - 2000+ LinkedIn followers

 - Hundreds of quotes in business and trade press, including the New York Times, Financial Times and Wall Street Journal

 - Formerly Gartner lead analyst for Google, Adobe and other firms

 - Renaissance man with strong social, technical and leadership skills

 - We haven’t figured out what the killer applications for AI will be and the technologies are still immature (but stimulating.)